The RED System: Transforming teaching observationResearch into Education, and Development

-- define and easily identify positive, negative, missing or unintended impact on learning
+- define and easily identify positive, negative, missing and unintended impact on learning

-- set out the outstanding level of impact they intend to have on learners; in individual lessons, between lessons, and throughout their scheme of work as a whole
+- set out the outstanding level of impact they want their process to have on learners

 - ensure all learners exceed expectations by differentiating the support needed to enable all learners to achieve high grades rather than differentiating, and so lowering, expectations